justynroberts/rundeck-mcp-server-experimental/README.md

 ## 🌟 Overview

-Transform your Rundeck automation with AI-powered job management!
-This MCP server bridges the gap between Claude AI and your Rundeck infrastructure, enabling intelligent automation workflows, comprehensive analytics, and ROI analysis.
+Transform your Rundeck and Runbook Automation with AI-powered job management!
+This MCP server bridges the gap between Claude AI and your automation infrastructure, enabling intelligent automation workflows, comprehensive analytics, and ROI analysis.

+**Compatible with:**
+- 🏢 **Rundeck Enterprise** (full feature support)
+- ☁️ **Runbook Automation** (PagerDuty's cloud offering)
+- 🏠 **Runbook Automation Self-Hosted** (on-premises deployment)
+- 🆓 **Rundeck Community** (limited features - see compatibility notes below)

 > 🔬 **Built as an Experiment**: This project was created to explore the possibilities of integrating AI with DevOps automation tools.
 While functional, it's designed for experimentation and learning.